mynamegabe/May-CTF-Writeups/Web/Secure File Manager/README.md

 - N/A

 ### Analysis
-The website has an image upload but checks for the .php extension
+The website has an image upload but checks for the .png or .jpg extension

 ### Solution
 1. Similar to [Superior File Manager](https://github.com/mynamegabe/May-CTF-Writeups/edit/main/Web/Superior-File-Manager),<br />